-His own hand at his side begins to spin a glowing dial as well.
-His dial is a color closer to gold.
+His own hand at his side begins to spin a glowing dial, his Light is a color closer to gold.
 He prepares to break down a second door.

 “Ain, I know for a fact that he doesn’t see me in that light.”
-Electra approaches from behind him with caution, keeping an eye out behind them as well.
+Electra approaches from behind him with caution, keeping an eye out behind them.

 Ain rams the door down, but is immediately butted in the gut by a large dark animal.
 This creature is a creature of the night.
 A creature made of the darkness that looms in the vast nighttime skies above us, beneath us, and inside us.

-The monster has the bodybuild of a bear.
-It is twice the height of the two heroes when on all fours.
+The monster has the body build of a bear.
+Standing at twice the height of the two heroes when on all fours.
 It has no clear features, it is a large shifting mass that smells strongly of burning.
 The smell is sharp, stinging, and muscle clenching.

 Across from him, Electra continues to throw small Light disks at the creature with her right hand.
 With one motion, she spins a larger dial with her left.
 The markings are different than those of Ain’s, it being a different spell, but her dial is similar in size, nearly as tall as herself.

 A Propelling spell.
 It works in the same way a slingshot does, sending the creature flying into her partner’s disk.
 A Sealing dial, that will seal the monster away and return it to the darkness from which it came.

 “Trust me, I know,” she mumbles halfheartedly.
 This practice had become second nature to the masked partners, their minds remain focused on the topic of Electra’s daytime social life, while they carry on with the exercise.
 “Anyway, since when is your life so uneventful that you have no choice but to be interested in mine?”

 Ain speaks little about his own daytime activities but he is always interested in everyone else’s.
 As a result, Ain knows about everything going on in town.